eschmiel/improvDnD/brainstorm.md

 **Landerell** - The kingdom **Shinefin** is a part of.

-**Magic Shop**
+**Shelly's Imporium of Wonders** - Magic Shop
+- Scroll of Speak with Animals (2gp)
+- Cloak of billowing (5gp)
+- Minor health potion (1gp)

-General Store
+**Stuff and Things** - General Store

-Blacksmith
+- Run by Poppy Londerel

+**Blacksmith**
+- Lars Grumley

-Tavern at the Inn for travellers
+**Warm Rum Inn** - Tavern at the Inn for travellers

-Tavern on the docks for sailors and dock workers
+**The Lion's Pride** - Tavern on the docks for sailors and dock workers

-Adventurer's Guild

-Town Hall

-Police Station
+- Captain Bole is seeking a crew to sail to the fabled island of Blay said to be populated by cyclopses and home to a talisman that could allow the wielder to control the power of the sea itself.

+**Adventurer's Guild**
+- Free lodging
+- Abandoned
+- Last entry from 3 years ago.
+Aldric Stonehaven and his party was about to embark in search of the sunken city of Ozedon in search of the *Orb of Kazarack**

+The **orb of kazarack** is a legendary artifact of power said to be the tear of a goddess.
+Some say the orb was what sunk Ozedon.
+Others say the Ozedon was sunk to prevent anyone from using the orb.

+- Old notice from 5 years ago: Someone please investigate the crying outside my cabin every night.

+**Town Hall**

+**Police Station**

-The Mayor's Mansion
+**The Mayor's Mansion**

 # Factions